Snapshot of the Colombia Marriage Visa in 2026

 Translated into Spanish by an official translator if not already in Spanish.

 Some applicants may also be required to submit a Colombian background check, especially if they have been residing in Colombia for an extended period.
 A criminal record with serious offenses may lead to visa denial.
+The criminal background check also needs to be a federal check, with the check done by fingerprints, and less than 90 days old.

 Proof of Financial Stability